 A holiday to Korcula is all about enjoying the best things in life in a fantastic place surrounded by natural beauty; throw in a few great activities to keep you busy and you, like us, will never want to leave.

-Take a walk
+Enjoy a scenic walk

 Stretch your legs and appreciate the unspoilt nature on the Island of Korcula.
 The island is a walker’s paradise, with many simply beautiful walks and stunning hiking trails.

-One of the most enjoyable ways to see Korcula is by bicycle, with nice and easy routes for those out of practice, as well as plenty of hilly challenges; all lead through breathtaking scenery to great final destinations.
+One of the most enjoyable ways to see Korcula is by bicycle, with nice and easy routes for those out of practice, as well as plenty of hilly challenges; all leading through breathtaking scenery to great final destinations.

 All over the world, the craft beer scene is on the rise.
 Likewise, this is the case throughout Croatia, even Korcula.
 Several of the local bars offer craft beers from around the country and there is also a small brewery on the island.